By Christopher Bjørnsen

-As a matter of fact, the very forces of nature make the artificial modern “gender equality” utopian paradigm simply unrealistic and impractical in an ancient culture.
+From a realistic perspective, the very forces of nature make the artificial modern “gender equality” utopian paradigm simply unrealistic and impractical in an ancient culture.
 A woman simply cannot bear and take care of children, breast feed, look after the homestead, or even the men, if she is engaged in raiding and other combat activities.

 Biological facts also stand in the way of woman warriors fighting men warriors at home or abroad.
 Indeed, the reality is, women simply are no match to a male warrior.